prg-titech/acmart-prg-template/README.md

 # LaTeX Compilation with Makefile

-This repository contains the LaTeX source file `main.tex` and a Makefile to facilitate the compilation process using the `acmart` class.
+This repository contains the paper source `main.tex`, the supplementary source `supplementary/main.tex`, and Makefiles for building both documents.

 Faculty members can write review comments using commands like `\HM{...}` to include comments with their initials.

 ## Prerequisites

-Ensure you have the following installed on your system:
+Ensure you have the following installed:

 - LaTeX distribution (TeX Live, etc.)
 - `pdflatex`
 - `bibtex`
+- `make`

+Optional tools:

+- `tectonic` for `TEX_ENGINE=tectonic`
+- `latexdiff` for `make diff`

 ## Instructions